wulffern/aic2023/lectures/l09_osc.md

 Imagine a single ended ring oscillator.
 If I inject a voltage onto the input of one of the inverters that was just about to flip, I can either delay the flip, or speed up the flip, depending on whether the voltage pulse increases or decreases the input voltage for a while.
 Such voltage pulses will lead to jitter.

-Imagine the same scneario on a differential oscillator (think diff pair).
+Imagine the same scenario on a differential oscillator (think diff pair).
 As long as the voltage pulse is the same for both inputs, then no change will incur.
 I may change the current slightly, but that depends on the tail current source.

 Another cool thing about differential circuits is that it's easy to multiply by -1, just flip the wires, as a result, I can use a 2 stage ring differential ring oscillator.